runpod/docs/docs/sdks/python/apis.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This document outlines the core functionalities provided by the RunPod API, including how to interact with Endpoints, manage Templates, and list available GPUs.
-These operations let you dynamically manage computational resources within the RunPod environment.
+This guide explains how to use the RunPod API to manage computational resources.
+You'll learn how to work with endpoints, templates, and GPUs programmatically.

-## Get Endpoints
+## Get endpoints

-To retrieve a comprehensive list of all available endpoint configurations within RunPod, you can use the `get_endpoints()` function.
+Retrieve a list of all available endpoint configurations:
-This function returns a list of endpoint configurations, allowing you to understand what's available for use in your projects.

 ```python
 import runpod